cloudogu/nexus/docs/operations/predefined_nexus_entities_en.md

 modifying the etcd key `config/nexus/compact_blobstore_task/blobstore`.
 The easiest way to do this is to use the cesapp command `cesapp edit-config nexus`.

+More information about tasks can be found in the [official task-documentation](https://help.sonatype.com/repomanager3/nexus-repository-administration/tasks).

 ## Cleanup Policy
 Like the task mentioned above, a policy (`ces-maven-snapshot-cleanuppolicy`) is created by script (`nexusSetupCleanupPolicies.groovy`).
 This cleanup policy is intended for maven-snapshot repositories.
 To apply it, either the repository has to be configured manually or